perladvent/perldotcom/content/article/_pub_2005_01_13_quality_assurance.md

       "test-plans",
       "test-specifications"
    ],
+   "thumbnail" : "/images/_pub_2005_01_13_quality_assurance/111-sure_quality.gif",
    "description" : " On Being Wrong When I decided to study computer science, I installed Linux on my computer and bought a copy of \"The C Programming Language\" by Kernighan and Ritchie.
-I have been trying to solve software problems ever since....", "draft" : null,
+I have been trying to solve software problems ever since....", "slug" : "/pub/2005/01/13/quality_assurance.html", "draft" : null,
-   "date" : "2005-01-13T00:00:00-08:00",
-   "thumbnail" : "/images/_pub_2005_01_13_quality_assurance/111-sure_quality.gif",
-   "image" : null,
-   "title" : "An Introduction to Quality Assurance", "authors" : [
+   "authors" : [
       "tom-mctighe"
-   ],
-   "categories" : "Debugging"
+   ]
 }